zachary-krepelka/bookmarks/README.md

 ## Overview

-A digital bookmark is "an address for a website stored on a computer so that the user can easily return to the site" ([Collins Dictionary)][5]).
-Modern web browsers allow you to save your bookmarks by exporting them to a file, typically called `bookmarks.html`.
-These files adhere to the [Netscape Bookmark file format][6].  **The programs in this repository operate on these files.**
+A digital bookmark stores the address for a website on your computer so that you can easily return to that web page later.
+Modern web browsers allow you to save your bookmarks by importing and exporting them to a file, typically called `bookmarks.html`.
+These files adhere to the [Netscape Bookmark file format][3].

-This file format was originally created to store bookmarks for the Netscape web browser, but all major web browsers today have adopted this standard.
-These files have the extension `.html` and the HTML document type declaration `<!DOCTYPE NETSCAPE-Bookmark-file-1>`, which can be seen by opening the file in a text editor.
+This file format was originally created to store bookmarks for the [Netscape][4] web browser, but all major web browsers today have adopted this standard, therein promoting [data portability][4] and [interoperability][5] between browsers.
+These files have the extension `.html` with the HTML document type declaration `<!DOCTYPE NETSCAPE-Bookmark-file-1>`, which can be seen by opening the file in a text editor.  **The programs in this repository operate on these files.**

 ## Procedure